-Wow, I don’t know how you’re feeling about reading all these amazing tips but I’m blown away.
-Definitely a ton of takeaways and quite a few dieting “gems” in here.
+Wow, I don’t know how you’re feeling about reading all these fantastic tips, but I’m blown away.
+A ton of takeaways and quite a few dieting “gems” in here.

 I encourage you to select the top 3 or 4 ideas that you liked best, or that fits you best, and start implementing that in your diet and everyday life.
 Let me know how it goes in the comments section below.

 Lastly but not least I would like to thank everybody for taking the time to participate and for their valuable input.

 P.S.
 PLEASE SHARE THIS with anyone or any group that you feel would find this article helpful 🙂

 Tyler Read has a Bachelor of Science in Kinesiology.
 Tyler is also a certified personal trainer with NASM, ACE and CSCS.
 Tyler’s main goal is to help people get started in the personal training industry and to become successful personal trainers.
 Tyler is the owner of Personal Training Pioneer which helps people get started in the personal training industry and become successful.